Michael Kruse (politician): Career in state politics

 In the 2015 Hamburg state election, Kruse was elected to the Hamburg parliament at party-list position 3 on the state list of the FDP Hamburg.
 His Electoral district as a member of Landtag includes the districts of Barmbek-Nord, Barmbek-Süd, Dulsberg, Hohenfelde, Hamburg and Uhlenhorst.
 He was a member of the parliamentary group's executive committee as Chief Whip of the FDP parliamentary group and was the politico-economic spokesman of the parliamentary group.
 His topics were in particular the classical Economic policy such as port, skilled crafts and trade and industry as well as the strengthening of Hamburg's start-up scene.
 In addition, he was responsible for the area of public enterprises.
 Kruse was a member of the following committees: Committee for Economy, Innovation and Media, Committee Public Enterprises, Committee for Environment and Energy, Health Committee, Data Protection Committee and Europe Committee.
 He was also a member of the Council of Elders of the Bundestag of the Hamburg Parliament.

 Following the previous parliamentary group leader Katja Suding's election to the Bundestag in the 2017 German federal election, Kruse was elected chairman of the Bürgerschaftsfraktion together with the previous deputy parliamentary group leader Anna-Elisabeth von Treuenfels-Frowein.

-After the FDP failed to clear the five-percent hurdle in the 2020 Hamburg state election, the Hamburg FDP fraction disbanded and Kruse resigned from parliament.
+After the FDP failed to clear the five-percent hurdle in the 2020 Hamburg state election, the FDP's parliamentary group disbanded and Kruse had to resign from parliament.

-Member of the German Parliament, 2021–present
+Member of the German Parliament, 2021–2025

 On 24 April 2021 Kruse was elected as the top candidate of the Hamburg FDP for the 2021 German federal election.
 The following day, he was also elected as the new state chairman of the Elbe Liberals, succeeding Katja Suding.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 German elections, Kruse was part of his party's delegation in the working group on economic affairs, co-chaired by Carsten Schneider, Cem Özdemir and Michael Theurer.

-In parliament, Kruse is a full member of the Transport Committee, as well as the Committee on Climate Protection and Energy.
-In addition to his committee assignments, he is part of the German-British Parliamentary Friendship Group.
+In parliament, Kruse was a full member of the Transport Committee, as well as the Committee on Climate Protection and Energy.
+In addition to his committee assignments, he was part of the German-British Parliamentary Friendship Group.

+In November 2024, Kruse announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.